 Galileo placed an object on an inclined plane and studied its motion.
 He observed that when the object is moving down the plane, it is gaining acceleration, when the motion is on plane, it is undergoing a slow motion, and when moving on a horizontal plane, it is undergoing an intermediate situation.
 Here, he concluded that, if an object is moving on a frictionless horizontal plane, it should move with a constant velocity, without any acceleration or deceleration.

 In another experiment, Galileo used two inclined planes, as shown in the figure and made the ball roll down the first plane and climb up the other.
-He concluded that, if the planes are smooth, the final height achieved by the ball is nearly same as the height through which it rolls from the first plane.
-In the second experiment the slope of the second inclined plane was decreased and the ball was made to roll again.
+He concluded that, if the planes are smooth, the final height achieved by the ball is nearly the same as the height through which it rolls from the first plane.
+In the second experiment, the slope of the second inclined plane was decreased and the ball was made to roll again.
 Here, the ball still reaches the same height, and in doing so, it travels a longer distance.
 According to the observation, when the slope of the second plane was decreased to zero, that is, the plane was made horizontal, the ball was supposed to travel an infinite distance, that is the motion never ceases.
 Although due to the opposing friction of the plane, the object does come to rest after a finite distance but under ideal conditions, when there is no friction, the ball would continue to move with constant velocity on the horizontal plane.
 With this conclusion, the statements of the Aristotle were proved wrong.
-He concluded that, it was incorrect to assume that a net force was needed to keep a body in uniform motion and the state of rest and state of uniform motion as equivalent.
+He concluded that it was incorrect to assume that a net force was needed to keep a body in uniform motion and the state of rest and state of uniform motion as equivalent.

 To learn more about the law of inertia and other related topics, download Byju’s The Learning App.